- Table title. If you have set a title on the table edit page, you will see it here in a

 - Axes – the chart axes (e.g. Date, Hits for this example) are customizable and you can define your own labels for them.

-- Series – series are the the main data representing element of charts.
-Their outlook depend on the rendering engine and the chart type that you choose – these can be columns, bars, lines, areas, pie slices, etc.
+- Series – series are the main data representing element of charts.
+Their outlook depend on the rendering engine and the chart type that you choose – they can be columns, bars, lines, areas, pie slices, etc.

-- Legend – legend shows the chart series names, and also can be used to toggle them for the HighCharts rendering engine.
-Can be removed in the chart settings.
+- Legend – legend shows the chart series names, and also can be used to toggle them for the Highcharts rendering engine.
+It can be removed in the chart settings.